Documentation Index

 2. In the User groups and Reader groups fields, select the groups you want to add.
 Multiple groups can be added, and they will inherit the default role you selected earlier.

-• SSO name: Enter a name for the SSO configuration.
+1. In the SSO name field, enter a name for the SSO configuration.

-• Customize login button: Enter the text for the login button displayed to users.
+2. In Customize login button, enter the text for the login button displayed to users.

-• Auto assign reader group: This option is only available for existing SSO configurations.
-For newly created SSO configurations, the Auto assign reader group toggle will not be displayed as SCIM automatically provisions users and groups.
+3. Auto assign reader group — this option is only available for existing SSO configurations.
+For newly created SSO configurations, this toggle will not be displayed as SCIM automatically provisions users and groups.
+Learn more about Auto assign reader group.

-• Sign out idle SSO user: Toggle on/off based on your requirements.
+4. Enable Sign out idle SSO user if needed, and toggle based on your requirements.

 Settings for creating a new SSO, including name and login button customization options.